oeb25/msc-thesis/Mist/Figure – Folding tree requires sequence.md

 > ```

 > [!caption]
 > A sequence of folding trees showing how $\requires$ can perform the necessary foldings for making fields accessible.
-Each successive tree operates on the previous one, where the operation performed is indicated by arrow between them.
+Each successive tree operates on the previous one, where the operation performed is indicated by the arrow between them.